AlexPeng517/RBFNN_Self_Driving_Car_Simulation/README.md

 # RBFNN_Self_Driving_Car_Simulation
-This is a course work done in Neural Networks course by NCU.
+This is a coursework done in the Neural Networks course by NCU.
-The deliverable program is encapsulated as .exe file which contains UI and NN model.
+The deliverable program is encapsulated as a .exe file which contains the UI and NN model.
-Detail report can be found \href{}{here}
+A detailed report can be found [here](https://drive.google.com/file/d/1tMMQ9JlpBys8yWLb1k52_MBWMkk-ioKc/view?usp=sharing)